 While the value of a prenuptial agreement exists for all soon-to-be-married couples, and the details can be decided in private, they are still complex legal documents that should be drafted by an experienced divorce attorney.
 We can help.

 Our dedicated team of Los Angeles divorce attorneys knows how the court will interpret key terms of prenuptial agreements and will structure the contract to afford our clients the greatest protection possible.

 Contact Our Los Angeles Prenuptial Agreement Attorneys at the Land Legal Group Today

-If you planning a wedding and would like to add a prenuptial agreement to your list of things to do or simply have questions about how the process works contact our skilled family law attorneys in Los Angeles County at the Land Legal Group today at 310-552-3500 to schedule a free consultation to discuss your unique needs.
+If you planning a wedding and would like to add a prenuptial agreement to your list of things to do or simply have questions about how the process works contact our skilled family law attorneys in Los Angeles County at the Land Legal Group today at 310-552-3500 to schedule a consultation to discuss your unique needs.